[Updated October 2018]

 Beaverlac Camping, Cederberg

-You don’t have to walk far to enjoy the area’s stunning rock pools – the closest is a five-minute walk from the camp and there’s another just 20 minutes from your tent.
+You don’t have to walk far to enjoy the area’s stunning rock pools – the closest is a five-minute walk from the camp and the rest are just another 20 minutes from your tent.
 The campsite itself is rustic and peaceful with ablution facilities, some offering hot water, braai areas and a well-stocked shop.

 Beaverlac Camping is best suited to friends.